j0holo/blog/posts/opencl-on-amdgpu-navi.md

 title: OpenCL on AMD (amdgpu) Navi cards
 ---

-Oh man this took way to much effort and research.
+Oh man this took way too much effort and research.
 Hopefully this will help others in the future.

 OpenCL applications were crashing for general GPGPU workloads, 3D rendering worked fine.